 This catastrophic population loss fundamentally altered the power structures between landowner and laborer.

 The Global Financial Crisis And COVID-19

 Today, the global financial crisis of 2007 and 2008 (and subsequent bailouts, as referenced in Bitcoin’s genesis block), coupled with the botched response to the COVID-19 pandemic from global bodies and governments, has severely damaged the social contract with citizen taxpayers.
 Misaligned incentive structures have created a moral hazard among elected officials and unelected central bankers.

-Telling a person that their cost of living has not increased and that their quality of life has decreased when it directly contradicts lived experience is one way to prove ignorance, malice or both.
+Telling a person that their cost of living has not increased and that their quality of life has not decreased when it directly contradicts lived experience is one way to prove ignorance, malice or both.
 The uneven distribution of inflation as a result of unprecedented currency debasement is no longer able to be hidden in a world where all kinds of market data is available in every pocket.